Skip to main content

 • generate Relay artifacts from the server schema;

-• create one Relay environment with auth-aware HTTP fetch and websocket subscription support;
+• create one DefaultWebappRelayRuntime with auth-aware HTTP fetch, auth-aware websocket reconnects, and websocket subscription support;

 • update Relay store records explicitly for mutations/subscriptions when needed.